 - Graduates should plan to be at the Milwaukee County Sports Complex (MCSC) no later than 1:00 p.m. to prepare for line up.

 - Shuttle buses will be running from FHS to MCSC starting at Noon on Sunday.
-At rehearsal, we requested that graduates either be dropped off on Sunday, or that they park at FHS and take the shuttle, as this will allow more convenient parking for their guests.
+At rehearsal, we request that graduates either be dropped off on Sunday, or that they park at FHS and take the shuttle, as this will allow more convenient parking for their guests.
 Shuttle buses are also available for guests.
 Parking at MCSC is limited and the parking lot is very deep so it can be a long walk to the door.
 The buses will run continuously from the FHS parking lots both before and after the ceremony.
 (Buses will NOT be stuck in the parking lot traffic after the Commencement).

 - Open seating is available - no tickets.
 There is some bleacher seating but the majority of seats are floor level.
 There is a small section on the north wall for wheelchair seating.
+There is limited handicap parking - we recommend dropping these guests at the entrance.

 - Photos will be taken by a professional photographer as each graduate crosses the stage and receives their diploma cover, and a second photo will be taken in a more formal pose with diploma and class flower.
 These photos will be available to view online and will be available for purchase (optional).
 In addition, FHS creates a video of the entire Commencement which is available in the school office about 10 days after graduation.